tommytham/CalorieTracking/README.md

 # About

-Web applications was an area that was not taught and so I wanted to explore it.
+Web applications was an area I wanted to explore it.

 I chose to create a web application with the purpose of allowing users to track their calories and be recommended dishes that would fit their preferences.